JeroPluy/Automation_test_env/README.md

 ## Introduction

 This repository contains the application and its individual components of the test environment for Home Assistant automations.
+The project is still in developement and currently on hold until I find time to continue working on it.

 ## Structure